nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-document-layouts.md

 You should end up with something like this:
 ![]({{file name='main-view-contract-vd.png'}} ?w=350,border=true)

+To display your document type with every translations correctly
+1. Click on the **UI** table
+2. Click on **Translations**
+3. Use the default or create your own language
+4. Create a new entry in the json with key `label.document.type.<document type name>` and the document name as value.

 You now have a document type ready to be used on your Web UI interface, the last thing that you need is an icon to easily find your document type in your instance.